Check out our White Paper Series!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-As equipment in your computer room becomes more complex and compact, you can watch your power draw and heat generation arise quickly.
+Equipment in your computer room becomes more complex and compact over time.
+As it does so, you can watch your power draw and heat generation arise quickly.
 The increase in computer room power consumption, density, and heat generation requires a more exact approach to monitoring computer room air conditioners than ever before.
+Regular maintenance of air filters can help maintain consistent performance.

-Monitoring your computer room or data center CRAC units is absolutely vital to keep your network online and to provide reliable service for your customers.
+Monitoring your computer room or data center CRAC units is absolutely vital.
+You need it to keep your network online and to provide reliable service for your customers.
+CRAH units provide additional support for cooling dense data center environments.

-So, let's take a look at the top three best CRAC practices you should make sure your monitoring system follows to protect your computer room.
+So, let's take a look at the top three best CRAC practices.
+You should make sure your monitoring system follows these to protect your computer room.

 Here, the NetGuardian 216's web interface provides a highly visual system for simple temperature monitoring remotely.

-When data centers were expending less power and generating less heat per square foot, a technician or administrator could simply offset the heat from equipment with additional CRAC units within the computer room - without much regard for an overall cooling system plan.
+When data centers were expending less power and generating less excess heat per square foot, a technician or administrator could simply offset the heat from equipment with additional CRAC units within the computer room - without much regard for an overall cooling system plan.
 Simply pumping cold air in the room was enough to bring down the air temperature.
+However, with modern setups requiring precision, it's important to address how CRAH units also contribute to reducing excess heat.

 Nowadays, however, this has become a poor way to keep your computer room cool.

 Hot air is generated by equipment in computer rooms very quickly.
-So, just turning the thermostat down doesn't offer the cooling you need to safeguard your equipment.
+So, just turning the thermostat down doesn't offer the cooling you need to safeguard your equipment, failing to address excessive heat effectively.

-Computer room air conditioning units on the floor then pull in the hot air exhausted into the hot aisles, and release it underneath the floor tiles, completing the cycle.
+Computer room air conditioning units on the floor then pull in the hot air exhausted into the hot aisles.
+They then release it underneath the floor tiles which completes the cycle.
+Components of a CRAC unit, such as air filters, must be maintained to ensure optimal airflow.
 In this way, a series of CRAC units can keep cool air running through the system and help keep a steady airflow through the environment.

 It's even become common to take advantage of the space above computers and racks, and make another "hot aisle" of the room's ceiling, where heat normally escapes and hovers.